joniybek/AvarageWaitingTime/README.md

 Let L and M be order time and duration of cooking, ' - denote previous iter vars then Total time passed since start is T = M + max(0, L-T') hence Total waiting time W = W' + M + max(0, T'-L), we want to minimize that

 ### Optimized Solution
-This is one more implementation using PriorityQueues
+This is one more implementation using PriorityQueues.
+Despite it has less complexity, pushing to PriorityQueues can have overhead in large number of inputs which might be the case given challenge distribution range for N.